brh55/shortcut.css/README.md

 ### Repository Guidelines:
 - Focus on elegant solutions that are scalable in most use-cases, abstraction is important
 - Use CSS standards when possible
-- If possible, keep commits clean, present-tense, and meaningful
+- If possible, keep commits clean, short titles, present-tense, and meaningful
 - Comments.
 Please let us know what a specific rule declaration
 - Behavior driven class names that are easy to remember for anyone